 Exercise Your Right to Choose Your Own Lawyer

 The truth is that you do have three options:

 - Allow the appointed counsel to represent you

 It is nearly always better, however, to retain your own attorney, since this serves to maximize your chances of a successful outcome to the case.

-One of the reasons this is true is due in large part to the fact that most of the appointed military attorneys are simply overwhelmed with massive numbers of cases, and there is a very high likelihood that if you chose this course of action, you would end up with a lawyer who does not have the time to:
+One of the reasons this is true is due in large part to the fact that most of the appointed military attorneys have very limited contested trial experience, and there is a very high likelihood that if you chose this course of action, you would end up with a lawyer who does not have the experience and knowledge to: